 Combine the cannabis and coconut oil using one of the following methods:

-- In a slow cooker or crockpot on low for about 4-6 hours, stirring occasionally.
+- Stirring occasionally in a slow cooker or crockpot on low for four to six hours.

 - In a double boiler on low for 6-8 hours, stirring occasionally – a simple heat-proof bowl over a saucepan of boiling water will suffice.